21 Proven Facts About Women that Might Surprise You

 15. Mothers Are the Backbone of Communities

-Research shows that mothers who are actively involved in their communities positively influence the well-being of those around them by fostering a sense of connectedness, providing support, and encouraging positive behavior.
+Research shows that mothers who are actively involved in their communities positively influence the well-being of those around them by fostering connection, providing support, and encouraging positive behavior.
 (The Urban Institute)

 16. Working Mothers Boost Economic Productivity